oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 ## Create a JHipster microservices architecture

-If you don't have tried JHipster yet, you can do the classical local installation with NPM.
+If you haven't tried JHipster yet, you can do the classical local installation with npm.

 ```bash
 npm install -g generator-jhipster@7.8.1